Towards Human Understanding of Paraphrase Types in Large Language Models: Additional Annotation Information

 Besides the questions mentioned in \ref{sec:annotation}, the annotators also indicated whether additional text was generated, i.e., whether the model generation contained more than just the indicated paraphrase.
 The annotators were instructed to ignore additional text if it could be clearly separated from the paraphrase candidate.
 For example, sometimes the generated text might be in quotes, or the model might add a phrase like "The paraphrased sentence is:" in front of the generation.
 The question was asked to clean up the data and provide a better foundation for future work.

 For annotation phase one, we also used gold questions to evaluate whether the annotators understood the assignment and checked their agreement.
 The gold examples include completely correct applied paraphrase types, a correctly applied paraphrase with additional applied paraphrase types, a non-paraphrase, and a paraphrase with a different applied APT.
 The Fleiss Kappa for sense-preservation was 0.92, for correct application 0.68, and for failure reasons 0.61.
 Determining if a type was applied correctly can depend on details that can be missed, similarly failure reasons are not always trivial to see and depend on the previous answers.
 There was no annotator whose answers to the gold questions suggested a systematic lack of understanding besides normal human errors, e.g., no annotator answered more than one sense-preserving question incorrectly.
 For the second annotation phase, i.e., the preferences, Kendall's coefficient of concordance is 0.52, indicating a moderate agreement on preferences across annotators.
 Precise preferences are likely highly individual, but trends exist.
+The Fleiss Kappa for correct application is 0.80 for the DPO annotation with two annotators, showing high agreement.